 ).
 Interestingly, it covers up earlier Nazi symbolism that the GDR did away with through the present mural.
 Unusually, the GDR mural did not suffer the same fate of revisionist removal – as in so many other instances, most notably the Palace of the Republic

 Walk up further along Wilhelmstraße (past the fantastically ugly hulk of the Czech embassy and an intriguing derelict building complex opposite) and you get to the former site of Hitler's Reich Chancellery.
-Nothing remains of it on site, but the red marble you find cladding the walls in the metro station Mohrenstraße just opposite was taken from the Chancellery (by the Soviets – who also used some of it at their War memorial
+Nothing remains of it on site, but the red marble used in the cladding of the walls in the metro station Mohrenstraße just opposite was allegedly taken from the Chancellery (though that is contested; yet it was certainly used at the Soviet War memorial

 in Treptower Park).